-LAND IN U.P.
-ALREADY FULLY TAXED AND THE VILLAGER OR THE AGRICULTURIST IS NOT LAGGING BEHIND IN HIS TAX EFORTS of various States as supplied by our Finance Secretariat, would show, the reason for this law incidence does not lie in the fact that land revenue per acre in the State is low.
+It is true that the incidence of per capita taxation in Uttar Pradesh as compared with many other States is substantially low, but, as the following statement based on the data contained in the budgets of various States as supplied by our Finance Secretariat, would show, the reason for this law incidence does not lie in the fact that land revenue per acre in the State is low.
 With the imposition of ceilings, agricultural income tax is no longer leviable or realized.
-Still, a column is given in the statement showing the rate of both land revenue and income tax combined, per acre. in the year 1995-60.
+Still, a column is given in the statement showing the rate of both land revenue and income tax combined, per acre, in the year 1959-60.